NextronSystems/thor-manual/usage/output-options.rst

 Target Definition
 ^^^^^^^^^^^^^^^^^

-THOR version 10 comes with a very flexible Syslog target definition.
+THOR version 10 comes with a very flexible remote log target definition.
 You can define as many targets as you like and give them different ports, protocols and formats.